 Molly can be contacted at Molly@safe-night.com

-Jim Mastoras has served for over twenty-three years and is a Master Police Officer in Arlington County, VA.
-He developed and implemented strategies to reduce alcohol related harm while establishing trustful relationships with restaurant owners.
-Using Proactive Alliance as the foundation, he created the first restaurant accreditation program in the U.S. The program focuses on best practices and law compliance for restaurants to increase safety and economic viability.
-The strategies he implemented have been recognized as a national model by the US Department of Justice.
-In 2019, the DOJ COPS Office published a toolkit he authored titled, The Arlington Restaurant Initiative - A Nightlife Strategy to Improve Safety and Economic Viability,to be used by departments across the US.
+Dimitrios (Jim) Mastoras served as a Master Police Officer in Arlington County, Virginia for almost twenty-four years.
+As Arlington’s first nightlife liaison, he used the relationship-based policing techniques of Proactive Alliance to establish trustful relationships with restaurant owners, providing the foundation to develop and implement strategies aimed to reduce alcohol related violence.
+By using this approach, Jim developed the first restaurant accreditation program in the U.S. to focus on best practices and law compliance for restaurants while also increasing safety and economic viability.
+Jim authored a toolkit detailing these innovative strategies published by the DOJ COPS Office in 2019 titled, The Arlington Restaurant Initiative - A Nightlife Strategy to Improve Safety and Economic Viability, to be used by departments across the US.
 His work for Arlington County has been recognized by the Washington Regional Alcohol Program (WRAP) for saving lives and preventing injuries caused by drunk driving in the Washington, DC Metro area.
 He also co-authored an article titled, Traffic Safety Initiatives: SoberRide-Enhancing Enforcement Efforts Since 1982 in IACP Police Chief Magazine.

 Jim can be contacted at Jim@safe-night.com